jcd03/allocation-proration/README.md

 ## Running the application.
 The root of the project contains a launch.bat file.
 Double click or run via command line.
 It will open your browser to 'https://localhost:2000'.
 It will also build and launch the application.
-* If port 2000 in unavailable, open up the launch.bat and change the port number.
+* If port 2000 in unavailable, open the launch.bat and change the port number.
+* If the browser complains about the https certificate, open the launch.bat file and change the protocol to http.

 ### Overview of the application.
 The application is a MVC Web project built in .NET 5.0.
 The front end uses Razor syntax to display the page and it is styled with bootstrap.
 The backend algorithm is written in C#.
 The overall application is in the standard MVC folder structure with the business logic separated into the 'Services' folder.